gustavonp/roo-recipes/content/recipes/homemade-peanut-butter.md

 - 2 tablespoon sugar
 - 1 teaspoon salt

-> You can add 1 tsp of lemon juice as a natural preservative, but it is not necessary.
+> You can add 1 tsp of lemon juice as a natural preservative, but it's not necessary.

 ### Directions

 1. Put all ingredients into a food processor until it reaches the desired consistency.
-It takes some time until the peanuts start to release their natural oil, so be patient.
+It takes some time until the peanuts release their natural oil, so be patient.

 > Peanut butter does not need any extra oil.